-So you have an idea for an app.
-How do you find the right app developer?
+So you have an idea for making an app.
+Should you outsource mobile app development or hire an app developer internally?
 For starters, finding the right developer for your custom mobile application development project is nothing like finding a great restaurant on Yelp, where even if it ends up not being exactly what you wanted, you still got well-fed and you probably won’t get burned by a 4.5 star restaurant.
 Compared to that, the map to finding a great app developer is full of landmines.
 Before you know it, you hear the tell-tale “click” and you’re in a $50k hole (like I was.)

 Part of the difficulty in 2021 is that well-meaning, otherwise-intelligent entrepreneurs oftentimes don’t know what to look for.
 The second part is that, once you know what to look for, the services meant to help you find the right fit for you haven’t evolved to legitimately do so.